transmitly/transmitly/README.md

 }
 ```

-Another fairly advanced feature takin' care of in a strongly typed and extensible way.
-In this example, we decided to only add the `firstName` to our model.
+That's another fairly advanced feature handled in a strongly typed and extensible way.
+In this example, we only added the `firstName` to our model.
 If we wanted to be even more future proof to template changes, we could have returned the `Account` object or preferably create and used a `Platform Identity Resolver`.
-Either way, no matter if you are starting from scratch or working around an existing communications strategy, there's an approach that will work for you.
+Whether you are starting from scratch or working around an existing communications strategy, there's an approach that will work for you.

 ### Supported Template Engines
 | Project |